Free-fermion models and the two-dimensional Ising models under the zero field and imaginary field $i(\pi/2){k_B}T$: Introduction

 The structure of the paper is as follows.
-In Sec. \ref{methods and techniques} we briefly introduce the methods and techniques used for transforming the Ising models into the free-fermion models, specifically the decorated lattice technique \cite{RN121, RN331, RN328}, the star-triangle transformation \cite{RN121, RN331, RN329, RN328, RN327} and the weak-graph expansion \cite{RN321, RN320, RN130, RN108}.
-In Sec. \ref{results and discussions} we present the exact results of the Ising models on the honeycomb, triangular and Kagomé lattices.
-Each of these models is shown to be equivalent with a free-fermion model, both in the zero field and in the imaginary field.
-The exact solutions are thereby obtained in the free-fermion formulation.
-Summary is outlined in Sec. \ref{summary}.
+In Sec.~\ref{methods and techniques} we briefly introduce the methods and techniques used for transforming the Ising models into the free-fermion models, specifically the decorated lattice technique \cite{RN121, RN331, RN328}, the star-triangle transformation \cite{RN121, RN331, RN329, RN328, RN327} and the weak-graph expansion \cite{RN321, RN320, RN130, RN108}.
+In Sec.~\ref{results and discussions} we present the exact results of the Ising models on the honeycomb, triangular and Kagomé lattices.
+Each of these models is shown to be equivalent with a free-fermion model, both in cases under the zero field and the imaginary field.
+The exact solutions are then obtained in the free-fermion formulation.
+We summarize in Sec.~\ref{summary}.